xl0/lovely-tensors/README.md

 Are any of the values `nan` or `int`?
 Is it an image of a man holding a tench?

-You can answer those questions with just a couple lines of code, but is there a better way?

 ``` python
 import lovely.tensors as lt
 ```